herrold/guild-docs/artisan_roles/faq.md

 Do we expect guilds to change over time?
 : Yes.
 We do not have all of the answers, but that's okay.
 We will figure things out as we go and iterate to make it better.
 (Ambiguity is okay)

+Why was the Master Craftsman persona removed?
+: The guild leaders discussed the Master Craftsman persona in its current form at Pillar.
+It was decided to remove the persona to reduce confusion among the Artisans.
+At the time it was removed, there were no Master Craftsman currently identified at Pillar.
+The process for attaining this designation had been placed on hold due to the guilds pursuing other strategic initiatives, namely the care and feeding of the Artisan population.